ARAldhafeeri/Blaze-cicd/README.md

 - **Multi-Service Integration**: Integrates with DockerHub, GitHub, and ArgoCD to create repositories, projects, and applications.
 Can handle pipelines for multiple services.
 - **CLI Interface**: Simple command-line interface with `init` and `build` commands.
 - **Minimal Setup**: Other than configuring `kubectl`, Python, installing the package, and providing API keys, there are no additional steps other than filling out the `config.yaml`.
+- **Graceful Degradation**: Blaze CI/CD ensures robust pipeline creation by verifying the existence of resources at each step.
+If a resource (e.g., repository, project, or application) already exists, Blaze skips its creation to avoid redundancy.
+If a resource is missing, it creates it automatically.

+In case of failure, Blaze stops the process and provides detailed error messages, enabling users to troubleshoot and resolve issues efficiently.
+This step-by-step approach ensures that subsequent operations rely on successful completion of the previous steps, maintaining the integrity of the CI/CD pipeline while empowering users with actionable insights.

 ## Targeted Stack